Ninjangelo/Ninjangelo.github.io/README.md

-# Angelo's Website Portfolio
+# Angelo's Portfolio Website
-Repository consisting of resources to display my personal Website Portfolio using Github Pages.
+<ins>Status:</ins> In-progress
+Click [here](https://ninjangelo.github.io) to the visit the latest version of the website.